alexisforestier/Atelier-Python-HP/docs/installation.md

 ![](tuto_screenshots/download_installer.PNG)

-2) Run the installer and follow the steps without changing any options, unless:
-If your **username** on Windows contains spaces, do not install in the default directory (C:\Users\username\anaconda3).
+2) Run the installer and follow the steps without changing any options, unless: if your **username** on Windows contains spaces, do not install in the default directory (C:\Users\username\anaconda3).
 If your **username** contains spaces, change the installation directory to "C:\Anaconda".

 3) You now have a new software called __Anaconda Navigator__ in the startup menu.
 Launch it.
 You will see a number of different applications that you can use: